| Posted: December 21st, 2012

 Yet, even if we enact laws that could be effective, it would take four additional things for those effects to appear.
 First, passing laws is not enough; they also need to be funded and well-implemented.
 Even well-implemented laws restricting access and sale of some weapons would take a long time to show impact given the arsenal of weapons already easily available.
 Once those laws began affecting access to guns, it would take additional time to see their effects.
 Finally and fundamentally, it will also take a crime data infrastructure that does not yet exist.

 So, we need to make policy now.
 Then we will certainly want to learn if the new policies are effective.
 But we must not be naïve in demanding quick evidence of effectiveness.
-Let’s couple any firearms policy changes with the funding and dedication to greatly improve our crime data, so that we can learn what works.Quality of Life
+Let’s couple any firearms policy changes with the funding and dedication to greatly improve our crime data, so that we can learn what works.Crime and Justice, Justice Policy Center, Policing and crime prevention

 1 Comment »